 - Respond to Customer feedback in realtime

 You can create unique CTAs based on emotional scores.
-For example, an angry response could trigger a task for a What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. team member to reach out to the customer.
+For example, an angry response could trigger a task for a customer success team member to reach out to the customer.

 - Visualize areas for improvement